 I had always wanted to do "something meaningful" with my life, but it remained on my "someday" list.
 Fortunately, a series of life events helped me to re-evaluate my life, and in 2006, I was able to take a decision to devote myself to what my heart desired - a simple, ethical, and value-creating life.

 It took me another five years of undergoing severe persecution and expiation before I was able to break free from my past and set out on a new life.
 I quit my job, began writing and blogging, and started to actively explore ways of helping others make positive changes to their lives.

 This decision involved making significant changes to our lifestyle, since one cannot preach what one does not practice.
 The first few months were very challenging as we seemed to be swimming against very strong currents.
 As time passed, and we persisted in our new lifestyle and habits, we found new friends, rediscovered old ones, and found support from the most unexpected quarters.
 We found the universe responding to our need for creating an ethical society around us, not just in our immediate environment but also globally, as the world came together to try and answer the questions that we have been asking of ourselves.

-I love music, mainly Jazz, Classic Rock, and both Eastern and Western Classical.
+I love (and speak and write about) music, mainly Jazz, Classic Rock, and both Eastern and Western Classical.
 I am an amateur photographer and see little hope of graduating in this lifetime.
 I enjoy eating good food and cooking good food.
 I write poetry and create artwork that I mostly keep to myself.
 I am a tea fanatic and can drive people crazy with tea and tea talk.
 I view movies as an artform and not an entertainment industry, which rules out a lot of films, but leaves me with the best of creative cinema.
 I look forward to intelligent writing and conversation, and I am a keen student of people and motivations.
-I wished to be remembered as someone who understood, cared, and did something about it.
+I wish to be remembered as someone who understood, cared, and did something about it.